Grinzo/Grinzo/README.md

-# Hi, I'm Haikal 👋
+# Hi, I'm Grinzo 👋

 A self-taught web developer focused on building clean and structured web pages using **HTML** & **CSS**.